Rudolf von Gneist: Biography

 In 1882 was published his Englische Verfassungsgeschichte (trans.
-History of the English Constitution, London, 1886), which may perhaps be described as his magnum opus.
+The History of the English Constitution, London, 1886), which may perhaps be described as his magnum opus.
 It placed the author at once on the level of such writers on English constitutional history as Hallam and Stubbs, and supplied English jurisprudence with a text-book almost unrivalled in its of historical research.
 In 1888 one of the first acts of the ill-fated Friedrich III, German Emperor, who as crown prince had always shown great admiration for Gneist, was to ennoble him, and attach him as instructor in constitutional law to his son, Wilhelm II, German Emperor.
 The last years of his life were full of energy, and, in the possession of all his faculties, he continued his academic labors until a short time before his death.

 Perhaps it should not be said that Gneist's career as a politician was entirely successful.
 In a country where parliamentary institutions are the living exponents of the popular will he might have risen to a foremost position in the state; as it was, the party to which he allied himself could never hope to become more than what it remained, a parliamentary faction, and the influence it for a time wielded in the counsels of the state waned as soon as the Social-Democratic party grew to be a force to be reckoned with.
 It is as a writer and a teacher that Gneist is best known to posterity.
 He was a jurist of a special type: to him law was not mere theory, but a living force; and this conception of its power animates all his schemes of practical reform.
 As a teacher he exercised a magnetic influence, not only for the clearness and cogency of his exposition, but also because of the success with which he developed the talents and guided the aspirations of his pupils.
 He was a man of noble bearing, religious, and imbued with a stern sense of duty.
 He was proud of being a Junker, and throughout his writings, despite their liberal tendencies, may be perceived the loyalty and affection with which he clung to monarchical institutions.